Encrypt data with a password in Go

 function and we’ll be able to retrieve the key

-that we used in order to encrypt our data.
+in order to encrypt our data.

 Conclusion